 What is a DBA?

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers operating under John Smith he doesn’t need to register.
-If John decides to name his business John’s Computer Repair then he may want to consider registering.
+For example, if John Smith starts a business repairing computers operating under John Smith, he doesn’t need to register.
+If John decides to name his business John’s Computer Repair, he may want to consider registering.

 South Carolina DBA Registration Form